What is Pristiq?

 Pristiq may also be used for purposes not listed in this medication guide.

-Before taking Pristiq
+Before taking this medicine

 To make sure you can safely take Pristiq, tell your doctor if you have any of these other conditions:

-- kidney disease;
+liver or kidney disease;

-a bleeding or blood clotting disorder;
+a bleeding or blood clotting disorder; or

-low levels of sodium in your blood; or
+low levels of sodium in your blood.

 How should I take Pristiq?

 Your blood pressure will need to be checked often.
-Visit your doctor regularly.

-Store Pristiq at room temperature away from moisture and heat.
+Store at room temperature away from moisture and heat.

 What happens if I miss a dose?

-Take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not take two doses at one time.

 What happens if I overdose?